niklas-hasselmeyer/minidusen/README.md

 Supported Rails versions
 ------------------------

-Dusen is tested against Rails 3.0 and Rails 3.2.
+Minidusen is tested against Rails 3.0 and Rails 3.2.
 There is also a branch rails-2-3, which is tested against Rails 2.3.

 Installation